cataclysm-mods/registry/README.md

 To view the complete specification, see [SPECIFICATION.md](SPECIFICATION.md).

-To understand the motivations behind the specification, see [RATIONALE.md](RATIONALE.md).

 # Contributing

 To provide feedback or propose changes to the specification or it's goals and scope, please feel free to open an issue or pull request against this repository.